 Staff Nurse III-Inpatient-Correctional Health Services-Per Diem

-License and Certificates: Current registration as a Registered Nurse in the State of California; Current CPR.
+Licenses and Certificates: Current registration as a nurse in the State of California; Current CPR certification.

-Desirable experience includes: Previous correctional experience as a Registered Nurse preferably with strong assessment skills and knowledge of S.O.A.P. charting.
-(Subjective, Objective, Assessment, Plan.)
+Desirable Requirement: Previous correctional experience as a Registered Nurse preferably with strong assessment skills, and experience in electronic medical record charting.